dop-cluster/HPC-Documentation/Page-3.md

    D:  Default Module
    L:  Module is loaded
 ```
-In the Kuria cluster, modules are organized into various categories, including Compilers, Languages, Libraries, and Software.
+In the DOP-HPC cluster, modules are organized into various categories, including Compilers, Languages, Libraries, and Software.
 Each category encompasses specific versions of tools, programming languages, and libraries tailored to different tasks and applications.
 When a module is loaded, the user environment is dynamically modified, allowing applications to run smoothly without conflicts.
 Here are some essential commands to manage modules:

 ```
 # Listing Available Modules